adityasolanki205/Face-recognition-using-flask/README.md

 ```
 ![](images/request.jpg)

-6. **See magic happen**: Run Request.py file and see Face recognition happening on Google Cloud.
+6. **See the magic happen**: Run Request.py file and see Face recognition happening on Google Cloud.
 This will save a final.jpg file as an output image where all know faces will be boxed.

 ![](final.jpg)